minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

-Because of the [AbbottWMM MTT Age Group World Championships](https://www.worldmarathonmajors.com/rankings/world-championships) and because of the huge mass of people participating in the [worldwide running boom](https://www.nbcnews.com/sports/track-field/marathon-interest-boom-races-abbott-majors-world-rcna233298), I started one coral further back than last year.
-And, because I wasn’t really able to move up that far during our walkout, it felt like I started *significantly* farther back from the start line than in 2024, but the data is
+Because of the [AbbottWMM MTT Age Group World Championships](https://www.worldmarathonmajors.com/rankings/world-championships) and of the huge mass of people participating in the [worldwide running boom](https://www.nbcnews.com/sports/track-field/marathon-interest-boom-races-abbott-majors-world-rcna233298), I started one corral farther back than last year.
+And, because I wasn’t really able to move up that far during our walkout, I started *significantly* farther back from the start line than in 2024.
+It took a full minute longer to get past the start line after the gun went off.
-mixed: last year, I was 1678th across the start line and it took me 1m48s to get there and this year, I was 1506th across the line and I took 2m46s to get there.

-I had given considerable thought in the preceding days about how fast to go out for the largely uphill first mile up the Verrazano Bridge.
-My concerns about how to pace that mile were entirely unnecessary: the bridge felt significantly more packed this year and my pace was dictated mostly by very slow runners who were somehow in front of me, seemingly moving backward in the pack, and also by people on their phones, either taking pictures or *even texting*.
+I had worried about pacing the uphill first mile, but those worries were unfounded; the bridge was packed.
+My pace was dictated by slow runners and, unbelievably, people texting on their phones.

 Things loosened up on the backside of the bridge, and shortly thereafter I bumped into my colleague and friend Howon, who recognized me and called out my